Black Hawk College Foundation Scholarships

 Several academic departments and athletics offer tuition awards to talented students.
 You need to enroll full-time and maintain the requirements of the department.
 Awards are based on credit hours up to 18 credit hours per semester.

 Both campuses offer basketball (men’s and women’s) and volleyball (women) awards.
-The Quad-Cities Campus offers baseball, golf and softball (women), art, music, journalism, VIVA, MLK, Bridges ESL and International.
+The Quad-Cities Campus offers baseball, golf and softball (women), art and music.
 The East Campus offers horse, livestock, crop and soil judging, horse show and diversity.